The Main Purposes of a Control Transformer Powering Precision in Industrial Systems

 They are designed for short-term overloads and voltage stability in low-power control circuits, unlike power transformers used for large-scale energy transmission.

-Yes, many manufacturers offer custom voltage, size, and insulation configurations to meet unique project requirements.
+Yes, many u003cstrongu003emanufacturersu003c/strongu003e offer custom voltage, size, and insulation configurations to meet unique project requirements.

 Not necessarily.
-Prices depend on capacity and specifications, but bulk orders through wholesalers often lower overall costs.
+Prices depend on capacity and specifications, but bulk orders through u003cstrongu003ewholesalersu003c/strongu003e often lower overall costs.

 With proper cooling and maintenance, a high-quality transformer can last 10–20 years or more.